Long-Term Care

 Covering these costs is challenging for many Americans planning for retirement.

-Medicare, the federal health insurance program for people aged 65 and older, pays 100 percent of nursing home costs for only 20 days.
+Original Medicare, the federal health insurance program for people aged 65 and older, pays 100 percent of nursing home costs for only 20 days.
 This is often for post-hospitalization rehabilitation care.
-After 20 days, patients must contribute a copay.
+After 20 days, patients must contribute a daily coinsurance.
 Medicare does not cover any nursing home expenses after 100 days.

-The U.S. Department of Veterans Affairs does not pay for room and board at assisted living facilities or adult family homes, but according to its website, the VA will provide nursing home or community nursing home care for those who qualify.
-Eligibility hinges on your service-connected status, level of disability and income.
+The U.S. Department of Veterans Affairs (VA) does provide some help with long-term care.
+However, eligibility hinges on your service-connected status, level of disability and income.
 The VA can also provide adult day care, respite care and skilled home health care.

-Medicaid, the federal health insurance program for the impoverished, pays for long-term care but is often seen as coverage of last resort.
+Medicaid, the federal health insurance program for the financially disadvantaged, covers long-term care but is typically considered a last-resort option for coverage.
 Eligibility requirements vary widely by state, but nearly all include strict asset limits.
 This forces many older people to spend nearly everything they have in order to qualify for the program.

 Home Equity and Reverse Mortgages